J-1 Waiver No Objection Statement | Samples, Process & Guide

 They are experienced in facilitating the communication and documentation in order to obtain a No Objection Statement from the applicant’s embassy or designated ministry.
 The VisaNation Law Group J-1 waiver lawyers also understand the Foreign Residency Requirement and have an in-depth knowledge of how to process the specific forms, supplementary documents, and filing fees.
 VisaNation Law Group attorneys are aware of all the possible options for J-1 visa holders who wish to extend their J-1 visa.

-You will significantly improve your chances of getting no-objection waiver approval if you work with a qualified immigration attorney.
-You can get contact and schedule an appointment today by filling out this consultation form.
+You will significantly improve your chances of getting a no-objection waiver approval if you work with a qualified immigration attorney.

 Related J-1 Visa Topics